Our Historic BuildingEstablished 1827

 |2008-11||Capital Campaign restoration|

-Since first establishment, St. Andrew's has been home to 20 rectors (some more than once!) from the first full-time rector, The Rev. John P. Bausman in 1834, to our current rector, The Rev. Alan G. Gibson, who has been with us since 2008.
+Since first establishment, St. Andrew's has been home to 20 rectors (some more than once!) from the first full-time rector, The Rev. John P. Bausman in 1834, to our most recent rector, The Rev. Alan G. Gibson, who served from 2008-22.
 Our longest serving rector was the Rev. Henry Lewis, who was at St. Andrew's for 39 years (1922-61).